ansys/pyaedt-toolkits-antenna/doc/source/getting_started/installation.rst

 For users
 ^^^^^^^^^

-If you are looking for a stable version of the AEDT Antenna Toolkit, we recommend using the installer available in:
+If you are looking for a stable version of the AEDT Antenna Toolkit, it is recommended to use the installer available in:

 `Download stable version |release| <|github_release_url|>`_